substance/journal-old/README.md

   - no public signup
   - invite new people from the control panel (using email)
   - everybody is an admin
-- SQLLite only (but with little abstraction so we can connect Postgres et. al in future versions)
+- SQLite only (but with little abstraction so we can connect Postgres et. al in future versions)
+- Simple Reader view (as much as possible non-interactive -> mobile friendly)
+- Server-side rendering so google can easily index the page

 ### 0.2.0

 - Support for Images
 - Reader comments (how do they authenticate? maybe it makes sense to user twitter/facebook auth here)
+- Commenting requires additional user interface, and works best in a two-column mode, so we probably will show a collaborate button to switch from reading to collaborating mode.

 ### 0.3.0